Session 1 - Module A: Advanced Agent Patterns¶

 if agent_name in self.agents:

-result = await self.route_message(subtask, agent_name, "coordinator")
+result = await self.route_data_message(subtask, agent_name, "coordinator")

 results[agent_name] = result

-# Step 4: Integrate results
+# Step 4: Integrate data processing results

-final_result = await self._integrate_agent_results(task, results)
+final_result = await self._integrate_data_results(task, results)

 return {